Islands in the Sky: Bold New Ideas for Colonizing Space

-Islands in the Sky: Bold New Ideas for Colonizing Space (Stanley Schmidt and Robert Zubrin, eds., Wiley, 1996, ISBN 0-471-13561-5) is a book composed of a collection of factual articles on space colonization, several from recognized experts in the field.
+Islands in the Sky: Bold New Ideas for Colonizing Space (Stanley Schmidt and Robert Zubrin, eds., Wiley, 1996, ISBN 0-471-13561-5) is an anthology of non-fiction articles on space colonization, several contributed by leading researchers in the field.

-The articles range from colloquial to fairly technical, occasionally deriving results after a series of calculus equations.
-Their subject matter ranges from colonization of the inner Solar System to the outer Solar System and interstellar colonization, and from novel application of well-understood engineering principles, to speculative physics theories.
-It includes five articles authored or co-authored by Zubrin; other notable authors include Robert L. Forward, Martyn J. Fogg, and Christopher McKay.
-The book is also notable for including a publication of Robert Zubrin's Mars Direct mission architecture (first formulated in 1990), which was soon expanded into a book of its own, The Case For Mars: The Plan to Settle the Red Planet and Why We Must, and which provided the impetus for the founding of the Mars Society.
+The articles vary in technical depth, ranging from accessible overviews to rigorous treatments that derive results through calculus.
+Their subject matter spans colonization of the inner and outer Solar System, interstellar colonization, novel applications of established engineering principles, and speculative physics theories.
+Five of the articles were authored or co-authored by Zubrin; other notable contributors include Robert L. Forward, Martyn J. Fogg, and Christopher McKay.

+The collection is particularly notable for including an early publication of Robert Zubrin's Mars Direct mission architecture, first formulated in 1990.
+That proposal was subsequently expanded into the book The Case for Mars: The Plan to Settle the Red Planet and Why We Must and provided the impetus for the founding of the Mars Society.